averystraumann/crystalcraft/README.md

 amethyst
   - armor gives speed effect
   - sword gives poison effect to target mob
-  - ore spawns underground in jungles, swamps, and mangrove swamps
+  - ore spawns underground in jungles
-  - cows spawn in jungles, swamps, and mangrove swamps
+  - cows spawn in jungles
   - amethyst milk gives speed effect for about a minute and a half

 white opal: